lib-uoguelph-ca/intro-to-python/_steps/functions.md

 A common mantra among programmers is *"Don't repeat yourself"*.
 The whole idea behind this concept is that we should avoid writing the same or similar code over and over.
 Why?
 Because sooner or later your code will have a bug, or need to be changed.
 And when you've repeated that code 75 times across 50 code files it can be really difficult to track down and fix every copy of that code.
 If ever realize that you've missed even one of those 75 then you've got to spend the time to go through and check every single one.
 What a waste!

-Writing your code as a function is the solution to this problem.
-That way you can write a function once, and if it ever has to change, then it's easy to make the change in just one place.
+As we've already seen, one solution is to use loops, which works in specific cases, but writing your code as a function is the most flexible solution to this problem.
+That way you can write a function once and use it all through your code.
 Let's look at an example using our code for temperature conversions:

 ```
 def fahrenheit_to_celcius(temp_f):